Islandora-Devops/isle-dc/IDC.md

   * multiple applications with different runtimes (java, nginx/php) consume the same SAML parameters (e.g. the cert used to sign SAML assertions is referenced by both the SP and IdP)
   * a single application will use the same parameter inline as well as consume it from a file (so if you want to change a value, and only want to change it in one place, some hoops need to be jumped through)

 An example may help: you wish to know how/where the IdP signing key is used.
-Using the table below, a starting point would be to search the `idc-isle-buildkit` repo for occurrences of `idp/signing-key` key.
+Using the table above, a starting point would be to search the `idc-isle-buildkit` repo for occurrences of `idp/signing-key` key.
 The only hits will be `confd` configuration, where you see that it is written out to `/tmp/idp_signing`.
 Perform a second search for `/tmp/idp_signing`, and you'll see it used in the `idp.properties` `confd` template (which in turn writes `idp.properties` to `/opt/shibboleth-idp/conf/idp.properties`).

 A second, more complex example: you wish to know how/where the IdP signing cert is used.
 Using the table, start by searching the `idc-isle-buildkit` repo for occurrences of `idp/signing-cert` key.
 You'll see it referenced by a couple of `confd` templates which in turn will lead you to `idp.properties` (references the value in the file `/tmp/idp_signing.crt`) and `idp-metadata.xml` (the value is used inline).
 You will also want to perform a similar search of the `idc-isle-dc` repository.
 To cast a wide net, search for the string `signing-cert` (you'll get some hits from both the SP and IdP).
 You'll note that the file `shib13-idp-remote.php` uses PHP to parse the value from the `saml_secrets` YAML structure (essentially inline use).
 As things evolve, I do not expect the table below to be kept up-to-date, so it is worth understanding how to discover where and how various secrets are used.